streetpea/chiaki-ng/docs/setup/controlling.md

 !!!
 Caution "Password Required"

     This requires setting a password for your Steam Deck (if you haven't already).
 This is because you have to give access to the PlayStation controllers' accelerometer/gyroscope and touchpad to your user so that `chiaki4deck` can read them using `libevdev`.
 This itself is not dangerous, but changing udev rules in general can be which is why this is a restricted action that requires the use of sudo (with a password).
 Once you set your password, you need to make sure you put it in your password manager or remember it.
-Otherwise, if you ever need to use a command that requires a password again, you won't be able to use it and will have to use the [recovery instructions for the Steam Deck](https://help.steampowered.com/en/faqs/view/1B71-EDF2-EB6D-2BB3){target="_blank" rel="noopener noreferrer"}.
+Otherwise, if you ever need to use a command that requires a password again, you won't be able to use it and will have to use the [recovery instructions for the Steam Deck](https://help.steampowered.com/en/faqs/view/1B71-EDF2-EB6D-2BB3){target="_blank" rel="noopener"}.
 Please don't let this be you! :see_no_evil:

 1. Open a `konsole` session